cheprasov/ts-react-global-state/README.md

 #### 2.4.
 Creating Nested Global Scopes / Multi Global Scopes.

 The main idea of the library is operation with Nested Global Scopes.
-For example, you can created complicated structure of Global Scope with nested Global Scopes and Global Reducers.
+For example, you can created complicated structure of Global Scopes with nested Global Scopes and Global Reducers.

 Let's check the example:
 ```typescript